FRS 101 Reduced Disclosure Framework

 Summary and timeline

-Our FRS 101 summary and timeline tells you who is eligible to apply the standard – alongside a synopsis, any current proposals and a timeline of FRC updates relating to the standard.
+Our FRS 101 summary and timeline tells you who is eligible to apply the standard and the disclosures exemptions available – alongside a synopsis, any current proposals and a timeline of FRC updates relating to the standard.

 ICAEW guides and support